A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Introduction

 Nowadays, the task for SNSs to detect QAnon communities and ban malicious users is becoming more complex.
-It was not until January 2021 that Twitter's rules and policies gained the public's considerable attention.
-It was reported that 355K Twitter users involved in the 2020 US Presidential Election were removed \cite{DBLP:journals/corr/abs-2101-09575}.
-In addition, Twitter removed more than 70,000 accounts that diffused harmful QAnon-associated content after the well-known US Capitol riots in January 2021 \cite{twitter}.
-Meanwhile, whether or not the removal of misbehaving users contributes to a healthier social community is still controversial. \cite{Chowdhury2020OnTP} has discovered that more than 60\% of the purged users survived for more than two years before they were removed by Twitter, which asks us whether the purge is efficient enough.
+It was not until January 2021 that Twitter's rules and policies gained considerable public attention.
+It was reported that 355K Twitter users involved in the controversy over the 2020 US Presidential Election had been removed \cite{DBLP:journals/corr/abs-2101-09575}.
+In addition, Twitter removed more than 70,000 accounts that diffused harmful QAnon-associated content after the well-known US Capitol riots in January 2021 \cite{twitter}. \cite{Chowdhury2020OnTP} has discovered that more than 60\% of the purged users survived for more than two years before they were removed by Twitter, which questions whether the purge was efficient enough.
+Meanwhile, whether or not the removal of misbehaving users contributes to a healthier social community is still controversial, especially for QAnon users.